mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/windows-wsl.md

+---
+title: "Windows with WSL Development Environment Setup"
+description: "Read about how to set up your developer environment in Mattermost using the Windows Subsystem for Linux."
+---

 This is an unofficial guide.
 Community testing, feedback, and improvements are welcome and greatly appreciated.

 1. Install the Windows Subsystem for Linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10.